IterComp: Iterative Composition-Aware Feedback Learning from Model Gallery for Text-to-Image Generation: Experiments

 \paragraph{Datasets and Training Setting} The reward models are trained on the composition-aware model preference dataset, consisting of 3,500 prompts and 52,500 image-rank pairs.
 For training the three reward models, we finetune BLIP and the learnable MLP with a learning rate of $1e-5$ and a batch size of 64.
 During the iterative feedback learning process, we randomly select 10,000 prompts from DiffusionDB \citep{wang2022diffusiondb} and use SDXL \citep{betker2023improving} as the base diffusion model, finetuning it with a learning rate of $1e-5$ and a batch size of 4.
 We set $T=40$, $[T_1, T_2]=[1,10]$, $\phi = \text{ReLU}$, and $\lambda=1e-3$.
 All experiments are conducted on 4 NVIDIA A100 GPUs.

 \paragraph{Baseline Models} We curate a model gallery of six open-source models, each excelling in different aspects of compositional generation: FLUX \citep{flux}, Stable Diffusion 3 \citep{esser2024scaling}, SDXL \citep{betker2023improving}, Stable Diffusion 1.5 \citep{rombach2022high}, RPG \citep{yang2024mastering}, and InstanceDiffusion \citep{wang2024instancediffusion}.
 To ensure the base diffusion model thoroughly and comprehensively learns composition-aware model preferences, we progressively expand the model gallery by incorporating new models (e.g., Omost \citep{omost}, Stable Cascade \citep{pernias2023wurstchen}, PixArt-$\alpha$ \citep{chen2023pixart}) at each iteration.
 For performance comparison in compositional generation, we select several state-of-the-art methods, including FLUX \citep{flux}, SDXL \citep{betker2023improving}, and RPG \citep{yang2024mastering} to compare with our approach.
-We use GPT-4o \citep{gpt4o} for the LLM-controlled methods and to infer the layout from the prompt for the layout-controlled methods.
+We use GPT-4o \citep{gpt4o} for the LLM-controlled methods.
+Additionally, GPT-4o is also employed to infer the layout from the prompt for the layout-controlled methods.